miraytopal/Prompt-Engineering-ChatGPT-Basics/README.md

 Overall, prompt engineering is a critical component of LLM development and is essential to ensure that the model produces accurate and relevant responses.

+Parameters of Prompt
+--
+**Temperature parameter** is a crucial aspect of Large Language Models (LLMs) that determines the level of randomness and creativity in the generated text.
+It controls the degree of uncertainty in the model's predictions, allowing it to produce more diverse and varied outputs.
+A higher temperature value results in more unpredictable and imaginative responses, while a lower temperature value produces more conservative and predictable outputs.

+**Top_p** is a parameter used in Large Language Models (LLMs) to control the diversity of generated text.
+It determines the probability threshold for selecting the next word in the generated text.
+The higher the Top_p value, the more diverse the generated text will be.
+Conversely, a lower Top_p value will result in more predictable and repetitive text.

+Note: The general advice is to replace only one, not both.

 :book: **Additional Sources:**
 --
 **Papers :**